Armchair-Software/rock-paper-scissors/README.md

 CMAKE_BUILD_TYPE=Release ./build.sh
 ```

+Additionally, a project and workspace are provided for Code::Blocks IDE - this is not necessary to build or run, but provided for convenience.
+Its build simply calls the build script.

 ### Running
 To run the program, it should be hosted on a webserver - opening the html file in a local browser will not work.
 Emscripten provides the `emrun` helper to run a minimal local webserver, and there is an optional run script provided, to help executing this.
 Again, the script is not necessary, but provides extra convenience.